maxmirazh33/yii2-app-skeleton/README.md

-Yii 2Application Skeleton
+Yii2 Application Skeleton
 ===================================

-Yii 2 Application Skeleton basis on Yii 2 Advanced Application Template.
+Yii2 Application Skeleton basis on Yii2 Advanced Application Template.

 The template includes two tiers: frontend, backend, each of which is a separate Yii application.